 Beginning in 2020, Allworx will not offer software support beyond 8.5, or hardware warranties after the expiration of any current warranty on our X Series Servers”

 This means moving forward bug fixes, system vulnerabilities and system hacking will not be addressed by Allworx.

 Which type of Allworx phone system do I have?

 What does this mean for you and your business if you are using an Allworx system?

-Allworx seems to be winding down operations as we have seen in many companies like Allworx do in the past.
-If you are using an Allworx Connect system with phones and you have the most up to date software running version 8.6 as of August 26, 2020, than you can be confident your system will be supported for at least the near future.
+Allworx seems to be winding down operations.
+If you are using an Allworx Connect system with phones and you have the most up to date software running version 9.0, then you can be confident your system will be supported for at least the near future.
 If you are running a 6X, 24X or 48X system, the software is currently unsupported and could be open to vulnerabilities.
-Refurbished hardware may still be available from local companies such as Rhode Island Telephone however the equipment is only available in limited supply.
+Refurbished hardware may still be available from local companies, such as Rhode Island Telephone, however the equipment is only available in limited supply.

 For some businesses still using the Allworx 6X, 24X or 48X system it works for them with little issue.
 For other Allworx phone users the systems security, stability and lacking features have left businesses looking for better solutions during a time that business communication is more important than ever.

 For many of our customers looking for a better solution we recommend looking into the benefits of a hosted phone system with a local phone company.
 At Rhode Island Telephone we offer CloudWorx hosted phones to hundreds of companies based out of Rhode Island, Connecticut and Massachusetts with thousands of phones across the world.

 If you would like to discuss your options or learn more about the CloudWorx hosted phone system contact us for more information.